What’s the difference between Real-User Monitoring and traditional (also known as synthetic) monitoring services?

 Synthetic monitoring captures data from nodes that are located in data centers.
 A typical monitoring network will have anywhere from 50 to a few hundred nodes.

-Sounds like a lot, but those 50-100+ nodes will almost always be less than the number of people visiting your website.
+Sounds like a lot, but those 50-100+ nodes will almost never cover all of the locations of your querying clients.

 Since RUM data comes from your actual users, you’re likely to canvas more of the locations and networks that your users are relying on to reach your resources.
 That means, not just more data… but more applicable data.